oduerr/stat_demos/documentation/Current_AI_Workflow.md

 Nearly all requirements are met, but there are still some issues to address.

 1. The network is still noy working properly (see the screenshot, and hand drawn sketch how it should look like.
+(I dragged both files into cursor's agent window)
 2. Remove Reset slider button (not needed).
 3. Add a button on the left side to create new data points.